WaRRatic/COMP353_Project/README.md

 with username admin and password admin created initially(Both of these must be changed after the first login).
 Only members with administrator privileges can change the status of other members to suspended or reset it to active or inactive.
 A member with junior privilege can edit his/her profile, create a posting and communicate with other members.
-Also a junior member can post to groups that he/she is a member of only.
+Also, a junior member can post to groups that he/she is a member of only.
 A junior member can request to become a senior member.
 Each member can only have one profile including one email address.
-When installed on a operational system with functioning email server, the system could send out messages to indicate new contents to the members of the associated group.
+When installed on an operational system with a functioning email server, the system could send out messages to indicate new contents to the members of the associated group.
 However, since there is a restriction of sending emails by AITS (No email messages are allowed to be sent out of the system), emails have to be simulated by a pop-up window and internal and sent email boxes.

 Guidelines

-Flesh out these guideline for you implementation.
--Details about groups: Records of information on each group, owner of the group, list of members belonging to the group.
+-Details about groups: Records of information on each group, owner of the group, and list of members belonging to the group.
 Owner of the group can add new members or remove members from the group.
 Members of a group can share a forum of information such as photos, videos and posts.
-Adding any member to a group requires the knowledge of the persons email address 2 , first name and DOB.
+Adding any member to a group requires the knowledge of the person's email address, first name and DOB.
 For a business member, the DOB is the date of incorporation of the business.
 -Each member has a home page which has an index of his/her contents as well as the contents of each of the groups where he is an owner or member.
 The owner has a feature to view and manage the permissions to any content; the permissions can be changed only by the owner.
--Detail on contents and the permissions: Each content added by a member can have a profile which indicates who can do what with it.
-Content can be classified as view only, view and comment or view and add or link to other contents.
+-Details on contents and the permissions: Each content added by a member can have a profile which indicates who can do what with it.
+Content can be classified as view only, view and comment or view and add or link to other content.
-- Non-person entities
-, local businesses, local organization etc. could become members as long as they behave in a civil manner.
-The person members could always organize a plebiscite of person members to oust an non-person member and delete its contents.
+- Non-person entities, local businesses, local organizations etc. could become members as long as they behave in a civil manner.
+The person members could always organize a plebiscite of person members to oust a non-person member and delete its contents.
--The administrators include the contents moderators.
-Each new contents would be reviewed by a moderator before it could be posted.
-Any uncivil contents is black-listed (not posted) and the member posting it is warned about the non-conformity of the posted contents.
-A ‘real person.’ member is suspended for a duration of time once the number of warnings exceeds 3.
+-The administrators include the content moderators.
+Each new content would be reviewed by a moderator before it could be posted.
+Any uncivil content is black-listed (not posted) and the member posting it is warned about the non-conformity of the posted content.
+A ‘real person’ member is suspended for a duration of time once the number of warnings exceeds 3.
 A business person is fined after the second warning.
 If the number of suspensions or fines exceeds 3, the member is suspended for at least a year.
-- The membership is free for a ‘real-person’ whereas for a business member there is a fee based on the number of postings made by it.
+- The membership is free for a ‘real-person’ whereas for a business member there is a fee, based on the number of postings made by it.

 The system should support at least the following functionalities through its interface:
 1. Create/Delete/Edit/Display a member.
 2. Create/Delete/Edit/Display a group.
 3. Create/Delete/Edit/Display list of friends for a member.
-4. Member request to be a friend of other member or join a group.
+4. Member requests to be a friend of another member or join a group.
 5. Member's ability to block another member or to be withdrawn from a group.
 6. Member's ability to post texts, images or videos as well as to view posts by other members and comment on them.